 Steps of Scientific method

-Observation doesn’t simply mean a vague look at things from one`s own perspective.
+Observation doesn’t simply mean a hazy look at things from one`s own perspective.
 Rather, universally acceptable parameters must be used to watch and record things so that the findings are clear, concise and convincing.
-Moreover, a researcher should be clear about the fact that the observation must have a completely acceptable theory with an acceptable degree of rationalization.
-For example, having said that earth revolves around the sun because of gravitation, this statement must be based on the clearly observable facts.
-The findings out of observation must be universally acceptable.
-Another essential component of making an observation is that there must be a proper application of scientific tools while observing.
-For example, the use of a telescope to watch the movement of earth proves to be a supportive device that aids in good observation of planets, and other celestial bodies so that things are clear in the view of common men.
+Moreover, a researcher should be clear about the fact that the observation must have a completely acceptable theory with satisfactory tools.
+For example, having said that earth revolves around the sun because of gravitation, to make this simple statement, it must be supported by innumerable tools that others can believe and understand.
+Another essential component of observation is that there must be a proper application of scientific tools while observing.
+For example, the use of a telescope to watch the movement of planets, and other celestial bodies so that things are clear in the view of common men.

-This will ensure to list out all the possible options to find the scientific evidence for the observations being made previously.
-If you take an example of the phenomenon of the earth revolving around the sun, few questions that can be enlisted are, how fast the earth is revolving around, what is the duration required for the earth to finish one complete round? which direction does it revolve?
+Having said that, the what, where, when, how which and why must be resolved.
+Take an example of the phenomenon of the earth revolving around the sun, few questions that can be enlisted are, how fast the earth is revolving around the sun, what is the duration required for the earth to finish one complete round? which direction does it revolve?
 From where the rotation begins and which point it ends? how much time does the earth take to rotate one complete round?
 Questioning gives a high probability of successful hypothesis and the preparedness for necessary evidence.

-At this stage, each question must be screened and separated systematically.
-Write the possible solutions under each prompt with a proper explanation and if possible include some examples.
-The answers deduced against the questions must be prioritized in such a way that, the most sensible answer to be pinned to the top of the list and the least sensible explanation go to the bottom of the list or to be erased if necessary.
+This requires each question must be screened and separated systematically followed by writing down the possible solutions under each prompt with a proper explanation and if possible include some examples.
+The answers gathered against the questions must be prioritized in such a way that, the most sensible answer to be pinned to the top of the list and the least sensible descriptions go to the bottom of the list or to be erased if necessary.
 For example, if there was a question on how long does it take for the earth to revolve around the sun, then this can be answered with at least 5 options say, 5 hours, 24 hours, 1 year, 1 week and so on but the answer that makes sense (1 year) should be considered.
-A hypothesis is although an assumption, it must follow an option that addresses the question.
+A hypothesis is although an assumption, it must result in an option that addresses the question.

 At this stage, the predictions must be tested with evidence.
-For example, the earth takes 365 days to finish its journey around the orbit must have some visual, auditory or any other form of clues captured through devices such as a telescope, videos, etc. A prediction is an outcome of what people expect or what a sensible mind thinks but not what everyone argues.
+For example, the statement that the earth takes 365 days to finish its journey around the orbit must have some visual, auditory and perceptual evidence recorded with the help of scientific tools such as the telescope, videos, etc. A prediction is an outcome of what people expect or what a sensible mind thinks but not what everyone argues.

 This is the most important phase and this help in applying the phenomenon under various settings.
 For example, if an inventor has invented a new type of laboratory device useful for physics, the same equipment must be applied all over the world.
 Only then the equipment is generalizable Generalizing is the process of convincing everyone about the findings so that every individual agrees with the findings.

-After doing all the homework, things must be put into reality to check whether they are effective or not.
+After doing all the homework, the findings must be put into reality to check whether they are effective or not.
 The At this phase, the research must enter into the literature such as books, periodicals and news so that people can apply or use the scientific invention.
 It is important to publish and market the idea so that people can benefit.

-What is a scientific method?
+What is the scientific method?
 Mention the steps of a scientific process.

 What is scientific observation?
 Give an example.

-Describe the sequence of scientific method in detail.
+Describe the sequence of the scientific method in detail.